gvsu-cis350/base/docs/proposal-template.md

 Additional functionality could be added after initial functionality is developed and tested.
 These additional functions would appear as the body part will move up and down for a duration of time.
 Another functionality would be the ability to move the body parts with the arrow keys of a keyboard.

+A window with a viewer panel on the left and a control panel on the right.
+There is a stick figure on the left viewer panel and multiple options to lift the stick figures.

 # Anticipated Technologies

 Computer - For access to development software